SumoLogic/sumologic-otel-collector/pkg/processor/k8sprocessor/README.md

 - `passthrough` (default = false): when set to true, only annotates resources with the pod IP and does not try to extract any other metadata.
 It does not need access to the K8S cluster API.
-Agent/Collector must receive spans directly from services to be able to correctly detect the pod IPs.
+Agent/Collector must receive records directly from services to be able to correctly detect the pod IPs.
 - `owner_lookup_enabled` (default = false): when set to true, fields such as `daemonSetName`, `replicaSetName`, `service`, etc. can be extracted, though it requires fetching additional data to traverse the `owner` relationship.
 See the [list of fields](#extract-section) for more information over